 Modules are restricted to a size of 5 credits.
 If an external module accounts for more credits only 5 will be credited.
 If an external module accounts for less than 5 credits several modules have to be bundled.
-In this latter case the student has to consult the student advisor (Dr. Heike Ulmer: ulmer@uni-freiburg.de) in advance and strict regulations apply.
+In this latter case the student https://doi.org/10.10/ the student advisor (Dr. Heike Ulmer: ulmer@uni-freiburg.de) in advance and strict regulations apply.